wavesplatform/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 ## Sections of the Configuration File

-Node configuration file consists of parameters grouped into the following sections:
+Node configuration file contains parameters grouped into the following sections:

 | Section         | Description                                                   |
 |-----------------|---------------------------------------------------------------|